Intel-bigdata/OAP/oap-spark/README.md

 ## User Guide
 ### Prerequisites

-The following are required to configure OAP to use DCPMM cache in AppDirect mode.
+The following are required to configure OAP to use PMem cache in AppDirect mode.
-- DCPMM hardware is successfully deployed on each node in cluster.
+- PMem hardware is successfully deployed on each node in cluster.
-- Directories exposing DCPMM hardware on each socket.
-For example, on a two socket system the mounted DCPMM directories should appear as `/mnt/pmem0` and `/mnt/pmem1`.
-Correctly installed DCPMM must be formatted and mounted on every cluster worker node.
+- Directories exposing PMem hardware on each socket.
+For example, on a two socket system the mounted PMem directories should appear as `/mnt/pmem0` and `/mnt/pmem1`.
+Correctly installed PMem must be formatted and mounted on every cluster worker node.

    ```
-   // use ipmctl command to show topology and dimm info of DCPM
+   // use ipmctl command to show topology and dimm info of PMem
    ipmctl show -topology
    ipmctl show -dimm
-   // provision dcpm in app direct mode
+   // provision PMem in app direct mode
    ipmctl create -goal PersistentMemoryType=AppDirect
    // reboot system to make configuration take affect
    reboot
    // check capacity provisioned for app direct mode(AppDirectCapacity)
    ipmctl show -memoryresources
-   // show the DCPM region information
+   // show the PMem region information
    ipmctl show -region
    // create namespace based on the region, multi namespaces can be created on a single region
    ndctl create-namespace -m fsdax -r region0